mim3009/cv/README.md

 # Mine CV

+To install project run `npm install in root folder`

-To start app or server call `npm start` in each subfolder
+To start app or server call `npm start` in the corresponding subfolder